Table of Contents

 There are a few things to keep in mind:

 If you want, you can inject a pageview into the Google Analytics stats.
 This is done by calling _trackPageview() again, but with an argument.
-Generally, you'll want to do this in an onclick, or similar:
+Generally, you'll want to do this with a 'click' event, or similar:

 Needless to say, the main google code should have loaded before you try to call this function, but if you're putting it in an onclick, odds are that it has.